-Shorecrest Preparatory School is an independent, co-educational day school enrolling 950 students from Pre-Kindergarten (age 3) through the twelfth grade.
+Shorecrest Preparatory School is an independent, co-educational day school enrolling 980 students from Pre-Kindergarten (age 3) through the twelfth grade.
 Located near I-275 in northeast St. Petersburg, Shorecrest serves families residing throughout the Tampa Bay area.
 Among the oldest independent day schools in Florida, Shorecrest seeks diversity in its students, faculty and administration, and our school community reflects the ethnicities, religions, social classes and lifestyles to be found on Florida's West Coast.
 We welcome applications from candidates who exhibit talent, intelligence, professionalism and dedication to teaching.
-Shorecrest is accredited by the Florida Council of Independent Schools and by the Florida Kindergarten Council; it is a member of the Southern Association of Independent Schools and the National Association of Independent Schools.
+Shorecrest is accredited by the Florida Council of Independent Schools and by the Florida Kindergarten Council; it is a member of the National Association of Independent Schools.

 Florida's financial climate is as "user-friendly" as its natural climate.
 There are no state or local personal income taxes, no occupational privilege taxes, and the relatively low sales tax (6.5% statewide; 7% in Pinellas County) exempts groceries, medicines, household fuels, and most services.